vale-cocoa/CombinedGregorianSchedule/README.md

-# CombinedSchedule
+# CombinedGregorianSchedule

-A concrete `Schedule` type consisting of the composition of two or more other `Schedule`.
+A concrete `Schedule` type consisting of the composition of two or more  `GregorianCommonTimetable` instances.